rabiaq123/RoR-randomizer-game/README.md

 Rails Assignment

-This assignment asked students to use the Ruby classes developed in Assignment 1 to create a Rails application implementing a single player game played against a server.
+This assignment asked students to use the Ruby classes developed in Assignment 1 ([here](https://github.com/rabiaq123/randomizer-game-api)) to create a Rails application implementing a single-player game played against a server.

 ## Author Information